biruk-bereka/Leaderboard/README.md

 - Project setup by webpack.
 - Users can add their score.
 - User can see all score submitted in the leaderboard.
+### New Features
+- Implement the "Refresh" button that will get all scores for a game created by you from the API
+- Implement the form "Submit" button that will save a score for a game created by user
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->